Actyx/Actyx/web/developer.actyx.com/docs/os/advanced-guides/actyxos-on-windows.md

 You can download an installer for ActyxOS on Windows on [the downloads page](https://downloads.actyx.com/).
 After opening the installer, you are guided through the setup process.

 :::info ActyxOS Node Manager included
-As ActyxOS on Windows is currently only intended for development purposes, the installer also includes the latest release of the [ActyxOS Node Manager](../tools/node-manager.md).
+The installer also includes the latest release of the [ActyxOS Node Manager](../tools/node-manager.md).
 :::

 ActyxOS is automatically started after the installation is finished.